Vegan Yogurt Parfait

 This isn’t the first yogurt recipe I tried.
 Or the second.
 Or the third.
 Luckily, the ingredients and time that go into making yogurt aren’t much, so when I failed, it wasn’t so big a loss that it discouraged from me from trying again.
 Every failed attempt got me closer to my desired consistency, until I finally ended up with the perfect thick greek-style yogurt.

 This recipe requires an instant pot with a yogurt setting.
 If you don’t have one, there are tons of recipes online that use other methods.
 There are also tons of recipes online that use coconut milk, but I get enough coconut milk in my diet already.
+This is a fabulous thing to make for anyone who has their wisdom teeth extracted and can only eat soft foods.

 Vegan Yogurt Ingredients